ahmed-gamal-dev/modern_laravel_starter/README.md

 ## Test Email

-to test email sending and Notifications with custom markdown, make sure you made the seeders and configured smtp settings then do the follwing:
+To test email sending and Notifications with custom markdown, make sure you made the seeders and configured smtp settings then do the follwing:

 - login to phpMyadmin -> project db -> invoices table .
 - change first invoice user_id to 1 .